-Recipient of numerous awards, among them the Laurence Olivier Prize, two Molière prizes, the golden medal at the Prague Quadrennial, the Critic Prize for his production of the first integral version of Les Troyens.
+Has received numerous awards, among them the Laurence Olivier Award, two Prix Molière awards, the Gold Medal of the Prague Quadrennial and the Critics’ Award (for a production of the complete version of Les Troyens staged at the Théâtre du Châtelet).
 Commandeur of France’s Ordre des Arts et des Lettres.

 Don Quichotte (2012)

 Les Troyens (2014; after motifs of the production at the Théâtre du Châtelet in collaboration with the Grand Théâtre de Genève)